EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 3.140000
 ```

 ## 3.3.
 Write a program to read a string containing spaces and then print that string.
 Only use `scanf` and `printf`.
+No string processing allowed.

 **Input:** String (1 - 100 characters)